tonytins/cudoc/README.md

-# Furry Blue D.O.C.
-2.0
+# Casey Universe DOC

-A way more advanced version of the original [Furry Blue D.O.C.](https://github.com/tonytins/fbdoc) based on .NET 7+ and Blazor WebAssembly.
+A way more advanced version of the original [D.O.C.](https://github.com/tonytins/fbdoc) website, based on .NET 7+ and Blazor WebAssembly.

 ## Background